Efficient QR-based Column Subset Selection through Randomized Sparse Embeddings: Introduction

-Randomized QRCP \cite{martinsson2017householder,Duersch_2017,xiao2017fast} consists of first sketching the columns of $A$, using an $\epsilon$-embedding of the range of $A$, to form the matrix $A_{sk}=\Omega A \in \mathbb{R}^{l\times n}$, where $\Omega\in \mathbb{R}^{l\times \sM}$ and $ l\ll \sM$.
+Randomized QRCP \cite{martinsson2017householder,Duersch_2017,xiao2017fast} consists of first sketching the columns of $A$, using an $\epsilon$-embedding of the range of $A$, to form the matrix $A_{sk}=\Omega A \in \mathbb{R}^{\ell\times n}$, where $\Omega\in \mathbb{R}^{\ell\times \sM}$ and $ \ell\ll \sM$.
 The columns are then selected by performing QR factorization with greedy column pivoting (QRCP) \cite{golub1965numerical} on the sketched matrix $A_{sk}$.
 These columns are then used as pivots to compute the QR factorization of $A$.
 It has recently been shown \cite{grigori2025randomized} that if a strong RRQR factorization is used to select columns from the sketched matrix, then a factorization of $A$ that satisfies the strong RRQR properties in \eqref{eq:strongRRQRIntro} can be obtained under certain conditions.
 This approach allows to accelerate the QR factorization with column permutations by separating the selection of the pivots from the QR factorization of $A$ that can be computed without pivoting, thus allowing the usage of BLAS3 kernels and reducing the communication cost due to permuting columns.
 However, when the number of columns is very large, the selection of columns from $A_{sk}$ can still be very expensive or even dominate the overall cost.
+A different approach, introduced in \cite{boutsidis2009improved}, relies on sampling columns according to probabilities derived from the top$-k$ right singular vectors of $A$.
+The algorithm consists of two stages.
+The first stage, random, consists of sampling $O(klog(k))$ columns according to probabilities proportional to the row norms of the matrix containing the top-$k$ singular vectors.
+Examples of such probabilities are given in \cite{boutsidis2009improved} [Eqs (3.3) and (3.4)].
+The second stage, deterministic, consists of applying any deterministic algorithm to sample $k$ columns from the subset chosen in the first stage.
+In \cite{boutsidis2009improved} it is shown that the approximation obtained by this algorithm when using Algorithm 1 of \cite{pan2000existence} in the second stage, satisfies the error bound $\|A-CC^{\dagger}A\|_{2}\leq \rho_1(k,n)\|A-A_{k}\|_{2}$ with $\rho_1(k,n)=O\left(k^{\frac{3}{4}}(min(\sM,n)-k)^{\frac{1}{4}}\right)$ with probability at least 0.7.
+This spectral error bound improves upon the corresponding approximation guarantee of the strong rank revealing QR factorization of Gu and Eisenstat \cite{gu1996efficient}.
+However, as computing the probabilities is very expensive, the time complexity of this algorithm is $O(\min (\sM n^{2},\sM^{2}n))$